colindresr/colindresr/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm going to study engineering in science and systems in USAC .\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and others.\
-✍️ &nbsp;In my free time, I like play videogames and study things that interest me .
+✍️ &nbsp;In my free time, I like play videogames and study things that interest me.\
-⚽ &nbsp;I also like to play sports and exercise.
+⚽ &nbsp;I also like to play sports and exercise.\
 🏎️ &nbsp; (I also really like cars)

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>